Having looked at Sanders by assessing his background, let’s look at what he proposes as his catch-all solution- Socialism.

 Additionally, as Michel Kelly-Gagnon- President of the Montreal Economic Institute notes:

 On top of this and more, guess which nation has the highest marginal tax rate in the world at 60.2%?
-Hint: It begins with a D and ends with a K and has the letter “enmar” in between.
+Yes, that would be Denmark.

-Michael Booth also says there is a broad consensus that the Danish welfare state remains unsustainable, despite the many reforms of recent decades.
-“The Danes’ dirty secret is that its public sector has been propped up by–now dwindling–oil revenues.”
+Michael Booth also says there is a broad consensus that the Danish welfare state remains unsustainable, despite the many reforms of recent decades:

-After that, it was all public money jobs or politics.
+After that failed business experience, it was all public money jobs or politics for the Bern.

 In 1964 he married a young woman named Deborah Sanders; the marriage only lasted two years ending in divorce.